big-data-lab-team/repro-tools/README.md

 multiple times, creating different output files when run on different OSes.
 We use `spot` to compare the outputs obtained in CentOS 7 and Debian 10.

-The example can be run using the following commands:
+The example can be run in this Git repository as follows:
 ```
 git clone https://github.com/big-data-lab-team/spot.git
 cd spot